 Camping and Food Package

 If you like, we can include you in the camping and food arrangements we make for our guides/instructors.
-This will cost an additional $295 plus GST.
+This will cost an additional $318 plus GST.
+This package includes meals and tent rental (sleeping bag and thermarest can be rented separately).
 For guests with dietary restrictions, we are able to modify the program food pack to meet your individual needs.
 As food pricing and preparation for these diets is more costly, we have implemented the following surcharges.
 For vegan, gluten free, lactose free, soy free, nut free or any similar type of single restriction menu requests there will be a $16/day surcharge.
 For a diet requiring any 2 restrictions a $25/day surcharge will apply.
 For any 3 restrictions a $30/day surcharge will apply.
 Vegetarian meals will not be surcharged.
 For more complex diets our kitchen staff will assess the restrictions to inform you if the diet can be accommodated and what surcharge would apply.

 This fee covers: